q757571446/babel-plugin-import-transform/README.md

  }
  ```
 ### Regular
- use micromatch as regular match import path
+ use micromatch as regular match "core/**"